-I asked Martha about her tips for others thinking about investing in real estate through a self-directed IRA, and which trust company she used.
-“I guess the most valuable tip is to shop for a trust company before you start looking at property.
-The choice of a trust company is important and should not be part of the rush or timeline when buying a property.
+I asked Martha about her tips for other real estate investors thinking about a self-directed IRA, and which trust company she used.
+“I guess the most valuable tip is to shop for a trust company before you start looking at properties or making investment decisions.
+The choice of a custodian is important and should not be part of the rush or timeline when buying a property.

 “We are very happy with the service that our trust company gives us (Peak Trust Company).
 Their fees seem reasonable.”

 With us so far?
 You sign up with a trust company, they create the self-directed IRA for you, then you rollover some or all of the money from your existing IRA, 401(k), or other tax-deferred retirement account to your new self-directed IRA.

 If you’ve ever changed jobs and had to rollover your 401(k) funds from your previous employer to a new one, or to an IRA, you know how the process goes.
 It’s relatively easy; they give you a form to fill out and you transfer the funds.